aryanratha/superstore_operations_analytics/README.md

 ## Key Findings
 * **Highest-revenue region / lowest-margin region:** The West region makes the most sales.
 The Central region has the lowest margin because the profit is very small even though it has more sales than the South.
 * **Least profitable sub-category:** : Tables are losing the most money.
 Bookcases and Supplies are also in the negative red color.
+* **Effect of discounts above 40% on profit:** The average profit per order drops deeply into the negative, losing around 100 per order.
+* **Seasonal trend observed:** Sales have huge spikes at the end of every year, but the profit line stays mostly flat and does not jump up with the sales.
 * **Top customer by profit contribution:** Raymond Buch is the number one customer, giving the company $6,976.10 in total profit.

 ## Business Recommendations